DarrenDavy12/Earthquake-Events-and-Risks-Project---Azure-Data-Pipeline---API-Connection-/readme.md

 Notebooks Creation and Execution
-This section covers setting up access for the storage account and creating notebooks for each layer of the medallion architecture.
+This section covers setting up access for the storage account, and creating notebooks for each layer of the medallion architecture.

 Setting Up Access for Storage Account
 In the storage account, go to Access Control (IAM) > Role Assignments.
 Add a new role assignment for "Storage Blob Contributor", allowing read, write, and delete access to blob containers.
 Assign to managed identity "unity-catalog-access-connector", pasting the resource ID from Databricks connector.
 Review and assign, ensuring two communications are set up.